About Citrix ADC CPX

 - High Availability (both Layer 2 and Layer 3)

-Interface features (for example, Rx, Tx, GRO, GSO, and LRO) are disabled for interfaces (Linux host) allocated to the Citrix ADC CPX appliance.
-These features continue to remain in the disabled state even after these CPX interfaces are released to the default namespace when the CPX appliance is stopped.
-Also, the MTU will be changed to 1500 bytes for such interfaces.
+Interface features such as Rx, Tx, GRO, GSO, and LRO are disabled for interfaces (Linux host) allocated to the Citrix ADC CPX appliance.
+These features remain in the disabled state even after the Citrix ADC CPX appliance is stopped.
+Also, the MTU is changed to 1500 bytes for such interfaces.

 Citrix ADC CPX is supported on the following platforms: